3zcs/boston_housing/README.md

 **Hint:** Think about how overfitting or underfitting is contingent upon how splits on data is done.

 **Answer: **
-The benefits to splitting a dataset into some ratio of training and testing subsets for a learning algorithm
-- To Limit problems like overfitting and underfitting, if we use all data as training that will lead to overfitting problem since we'll be very spcific, So, we can use 75% as training and 25% as optimizing, but here come up that quation which 75% of my data should I use, the solation is easy we can change the 25% of our data each time then take the average but what about unseen data?, So, we can use 20% of our data as testing and divieded the rest into 25% optimization, and 75% training then we can change the 25% of our data each time , as you can see we come up with a model more accurate, and we avoid overfitting also we reduce variability.
+The benefits to splitting a dataset into some ratio of training and testing subsets is that we can use some of our data that nuseen from the model to validate how our is good, let's assume that we build out model without testing set, and we optimize our model until it's seemes perfect for this data set, this model will be overfitting, because it's work perfectly with this data, but it's not generalize, how can I make it generalize here the binfits of testing data, if I have unseen data when I optimize my model I use it to see how my model is good.

 ----